Japanese transport ship Gyoun Maru (1890)

 Gyoun Maru (Japanese: 曉雲丸) was an auxiliary transport of the Imperial Japanese Navy during World War II.

 History

 She was launched on 8 April 1890 and completed in June 1890 at the Paisley, Renfrewshire shipyard of Fleming & Ferguson for J & A Brown of Australia and christened SS Duckenfield.
 She was registered in Newcastle, New South Wales, and was used as a 'sixty-miler' collier.

-In 1933, she was purchased by Moller & Company of Shanghai which operated numerous shipping companies (the Moller Line, Trader Line Ltd., British China Steamship Co, and Zodiac Shipping) and renamed SS Ethel Moller.
-In 1935, she was converted as a salvage vessel for Moller´s Towages Ltd. On 25 November 1942 she was scuttled at Hong Kong to prevent seizure by the Japanese but on 28 December 1942 she was seized and then re-floated and repaired by the Imperial Japanese Navy and renamed Gyoun Maru.
+In 1933, Moller & Company of Shanghai, which operated numerous shipping companies (the Moller Line, Trader Line Ltd., British China Steamship Co, and Zodiac Shipping), purchased her and renamed her SS Ethel Moller.
+In 1935, she was converted as a salvage vessel for Moller´s Towages Ltd. On 25 November 1942, she was scuttled at Hong Kong to prevent seizure by the Japanese, but on 28 December 1942, the Imperial Japanese Navy seized, re-floated, and repaired her; they renamed her Gyoun Maru.